Applied Sociology, MA

 Many students complete an internship that reflects their academic and professional interests.
 Internships may be service or research oriented.
 In either case, they enhance one’s understanding of the relationship between theory, research, policy, and practice.
 The internship can be waived for those with comparable experience and for those who complete the program’s course on teaching.
 All students must complete a capstone requirement to demonstrate their mastery of the knowledge and skills required by applied sociologists.
 This requirement can be satisfied by a thesis, a research paper, or a comprehensive exam.

 Graduate seminars are scheduled in the late afternoon and evening (2.5 hours, once per week).
 Full-time students can complete requirements for the MA in two years.
 All matriculated students, whether full- or part-time, must complete the degree requirements within five years.
-A special 5-year combined BA/MA program for UMass Boston undergraduates enables students to begin graduate coursework in their senior year and complete the MA requirements in the subsequent year.
+A special combined BA/MA program for UMass Boston undergraduates enables students to begin graduate coursework in their senior year and complete the MA requirements in the subsequent year.

 Transferring Courses into the Applied Sociology Program